Shahid Bahonar University of Kerman: Academic year

+The academic year is divided into three academic terms, determined by the university.
+The first academic term usually starts on 23 September.
+The second academic term usually starts on 11 February, and the summer term usually starts from 10 July.

 Faculties and colleges

 Colleges bring together academics and students from a broad range of disciplines, and within each faculty or department within the university, academics from many different colleges can be found.